life-itself/web3/notes/are-crypto-tokens-securities.md

 ## What are securities?

-* A collective legal fiction that pools money and mediates cash flows between people according to an agreed-upon framework.
+* A [security](../concepts/security.md) is a collective legal fiction that pools money and mediates [income-cashflows](../concepts/income-cashflows.md) between people according to an agreed-upon framework.
 * “A joint-stock company is a business entity in which shares of the company's stock can be bought and sold by shareholders.
 Each shareholder owns company stock in proportion, evidenced by their shares (certificates of ownership).
 Shareholders are able to transfer their shares to others without any effects to the continued existence of the company.”
 * An idea that goes all the way back to the 12th century, where medieval peasants would buy shares in a common enterprise of mills that would grind wheat. https://en.wikipedia.org/wiki/Bazacle_Milling_Company
 * Gave rise to a modern framework of laws that cover financial products from debt instruments, bonds, equities, and derivatives.
 The legal foundation on which all of market capitalism is built.